 When we take a look at the two-bedroom comparison from October to November, Detroit experienced a -1.69% decrease for the price of a two-bedroom apartment.
 The rent price for a Detroit two-bedroom apartments currently stands at $1,804.0.

 Rent prices have increased in Detroit over the last month.
 But how have the surrounding areas fared when it comes to the recent volatility in apartment prices?
 Rent prices in 4 of the Detroit suburbs increased last month.
 On the other hand, 3 local areas experienced a decrease in the price of a one-bedroom apartment.

 Rent increased in Farmington Hills, MI, Bloomfield Hills, MI, Dearborn, MI, Warren, MI .

 Rent decreased in Ferndale, MI, Clinton Township, MI, Southfield, MI.

 1 suburb is currently priced higher than the city of Detroit.

 6 suburbs are currently priced lower than the city of Detroit.

-Rent growth in Detroit over the past year has been declining.
+Rent growth in Detroit over the past year has been on the rise.
 When compared to major cities nearby, along with some of the most expensive cities in the country, Detroit average rent prices appear to be relatively affordable for local residents.

 The price for a Detroit one-bedroom apartment remains vastly more affordable than four of the largest cities in the United States — New York City, Washington, D.C.
 San Francisco and Los Angeles.
 And pricing compares quite similarly to nearby Midwest cities.